UPDATE – As of 17:39 all train lines have been reopened, but trains are running with some delays.

 Here is a behind the scenes image of filming the series at Mundesley Hospital in Norfolk, a former hospital that doubled for Milford.
 The interior scenes were studio sets that looked very much like wards at Milford and KGV Hospitals.

 In 1949 a real murder story made a big impression on staff and patients at Milford, so much so that 50 years later it formed the basis of the last episode of a BBC TV sit-com “Get Well Soon” – entitled “Poison Ivy” the programme told of a poisoned box of chocolates for Ivy Osborne (played by Anita Dobson).
-The Sit-Com was co-written by Ray Galton.
+The Sit-Com was co-written by Ray Galton and this particular episode has the familiar themes from his life at Milford – the radio studio in a laundry cupboard in F-Block, the confinement to bed, writing comedy for the hospital radio, the stage performances and the murder!
 The actual murder case is detailed here:

 1949 April: Murder of Margery L. Radford (Kite) at Milford

 Extract from Police Detective’s Archive: Surrey County Sanatorium, Milford.
 Returning from leave on a Saturday Dr Allison ate a pie on his desk and became violently ill.
 Unwell over the weekend he went into work on Monday and was handed a confidential letter which indicated that one of his patients was being poisoned by her husband.
 The pie he had eaten had been sent in for analysis!